 \subsubsection{Vacuum energy}

 Let us now find a more explicit form of $Z_0$.
-We recall that in the $N=2,3$ case \cite{Poghossian2,Poghossian3} one of the factors was presented as a power of a modular form of low weight of the relevant modular group.
+We recall that in the $N=2,3$ cases \cite{Poghossian2,Poghossian3} one of the factors was presented as a power of a modular form of low weight of the relevant modular group.
 Combining this with the analysis from the previous subsection, it is natural to expect that the $\Gamma_{(\frac{N}{N-2},\infty,\infty)}$ modular forms of low weight should play some role.
 From \cite{Doran} we can find that all such modular forms have even weights, and in the lowest possible weight of two we have exactly one,

 We added here an extra minus sign with respect to \cite{Doran} for convenience.
 In fact, the modular forms of higher weights are proportional to the same expression (\ref{eqn:f2}), together with powers of $q_{\mathrm{UV}}$ and $1-q_{\mathrm{UV}}$.
-The powers of $q_{\mathrm{UV}}$ can not appear in $Z_0$, because it would mean that $\ln(Z_0)\sim C \ln(q)$ in the $q\to 0$ limit, in contradiction with (\ref{eqn:k0}).
-In contrast to that, $\ln(1-q)$ is regular in a neighbourhood of $q=0$.
+The powers of $q_{\mathrm{UV}}$ cannot appear in $Z_0$, because it would mean that $\ln(Z_0)\sim C \ln(q)$ in the $q\to 0$ limit, in contradiction with (\ref{eqn:k0}).
+In contrast, $\ln(1-q)$ is regular in a neighbourhood of $q=0$.
 Moreover, factors of this term already appeared in \cite{Poghossian3}.
 It is thus natural to look for an expression of the form

 The coefficients then can be found from the power series of (\ref{eqn:k0}) to be